 - Quadcopter Hover – For a quadcopter to hover, there must be the net thrust that is produced by the four rotors that are equal to the gravity, which is pulling the drone down.
 If the force is greater or less, the drones will then rise or descend.

 - Quadcopter Climb – If the thrust of the four rotors on the quadcopter is greater than the weight of the drone and the gravity, then the quadcopter will go upward.
 If not, drones will not be able to climb up.

 - Quadcopter Descend – For the quadcopter to go down, the thrust of the four rotors must be less than the gravity and weight of the drone.
 This means that the propellers will rotate with less power, where gravity will prevail and lowers the drone down.

 One of the first things we need to understand before we get into more detail about how a quadcopter works is to understand the terminology of a drone.
 The drone can move forwards, backward, sideways, or rotate around its axis.
 These terms are known as Pitch, Roll, and Yaw.

-- Pitch (Transverse Axis) – If the quadcopter wants to move either forward or backward, then it is called pitch.
+- Pitch (Transverse Axis) – If the quadcopter wants to move forward or backward, it is called pitch.
 Forward pitch can be achieved by pushing the remote control stick forward.
 Same thing, but in opposite direction is if you want to move your quadcopter backward.